 Congolese, Pan Africanists and people of goodwill throughout the globe have launched a campaign to declare January 17th, as Lumumba Day.
 Prime Minister, Patrice Lumumba, Sports and Youth Minister, Joseph Okito and the vice-president of the Senate, Maurice Mpolo were assassinated on January 17, 1961.

-Colonial and imperialist forces in cahoots with Congolese elites, conspired to overthrow and subsequently assassinate Congo’s first democratically elected Prime Minister, Patrice Emery Lumumba.
+Colonial and imperialist forces in cahoots with Congolese elites, conspired to overthrow and subsequently assassinate Congo’s first democratically elected Prime Minister.

 Lumumba was singled out for a particularly brutal and pernicious murder.
 He was gunned down by firing squad, followed by the dismemberment of his body which was later dissolved in acid.
 One of the Belgian soldiers responsible for dissolving Lumumba’s body parts, took one of his teeth as a trophy.

-The intent of the forces involved such as Belgium, United States and the United Nations was to erase Lumumba and the leadership of his nationalist and pan Africanist government from memory.
-Generations later, Congolese youth, Africans, Pan Africanists, working class folks throughout the globe and people of goodwill have declared that the Lumumba’s physical body was extinguished but his ideas, teachings and spirit will live forever.
+The intent of the forces involved such as Belgium, United States and the United Nations was to erase Lumumba and the leadership of his nationalist and Pan Africanist government from memory.
+Generations later, Congolese youth, Africans, Pan Africanists, working class and oppressed people throughout the globe have declared that although Lumumba’s physical body was extinguished, his ideas, teachings and spirit will live forever.